 There are a variety of employment opportunities at Loyola Limited, and the company welcomes applicants from any field of study.
 Loyola Limited offers positions in finance, accounting, marketing, communications, public relations, human resources, operations, customer relations, management, web & graphic design, and more.

-The students of Loyola Limited currently run four businesses:
+The students of Loyola Limited are currently invested in five business ventures:

 - The Flats at Loyola Station